Leadership

 Patrick is a member and past president of the Fairbanks Chapter of Alaska Society of Professional Engineers, earning their title of Young Engineer of the Year in 2016.
 In his off time you’ll find Pat… well you won’t find Pat because he’ll be out hiking, fishing, or snowmachining out in Alaska’s wilderness somewhere.

-Kym is Design Alaska’s, Office manager, H.R. manager, and supervisor of our admin staff.
+Sabrina is Design Alaska’s Office Manager, H.R.
+Manager, and supervisor of our admin staff.